 The primary method for making status pages private are via SAML-based SSO and Google Auth.
 By using either or these solutions, you can require users to authenticate before viewing the page.

-You can configure your privacy option by clicking the dropdown in the top right, going to the Manage Account page, and then clicking the Page Audience tab.
+You can configure your privacy option by clicking the dropdown in the top right, going to the Manage Account page, and then clicking the Page type tab.

 Require Users To Authenticate Via SAML